Masoudmashayekh/100_days_of_code_Python/README.md

-Day 57/100: Dynamic HTML pages with Jinja
+# Day 57/100: Dynamic HTML pages with Jinja
 What I Did: Intermediate+ Templating with Jinja in Flask Applications

-What I Learned: URL Building and Templating with Jinja
+What I Learned: URL Building and Templating with Jinja, I write some code in my server and send it over to template to render ex.({{year}}),

 Link to work: